datianshi/cffunctions/Readme.md

 ## Print each org name in parallel

 * Use GOROUTINE to serve the parallel processing
-* Aggregate all the errors if happens
+* Aggregate all the sub stream errors

 ```
 cf.EachOrg().Parallel(printOrgName)()